fastlane/fastlane/README.md

 - Check out [docs.fastlane.tools](https://docs.fastlane.tools)
 - Search for [existing GitHub issues](https://github.com/fastlane/fastlane/issues)

-If the above doesn't help, please [submit an issue](https://github.com/fastlane/fastlane/issues) on GitHub and provide information about your setup, in particular the output of the `fastlane env` command.
+If the above doesn't help, please [submit an issue](https://github.com/fastlane/fastlane/issues) on GitHub and provide information about your setup, in particular, the output of the `Fastlane env` command.

 **Note**: If you want to report a regression in _fastlane_ (something that has worked before, but broke with a new release), please mark your issue title as such using `[Regression] Your title here`.
 This enables us to quickly detect and fix regressions.